AZ-LCA/Tic-Tac-Toe/README.md

 - I decided on a css grid as tic-tac-toe is played in a grid
 - To make the board look like a tic-tac-toe board, I used aspect-ratio, which made my grid components into squares
 - In addition I changed the border colors of all the edges to be white
+- to stop the grid from overflowing I set max-width to 100vh

 ## Technical documents used
 https://developer.mozilla.org/en-US/docs/Web/CSS/aspect-ratio - for aspect-ratio
 https://developer.mozilla.org/en-US/docs/Web/CSS/calc - for calc()
+https://www.quirksmode.org/css/units-values/viewport.html - view width and height (vw,vh)